TSoGiants/COMP2101-Embedded-Systems/README.md

 3. Update `Button.ino` to use pins 10, 11, and 12 instead of 13 as outputs for the LED.
 4. Debug the code until the LED has the correct behavior.
 The tricolor LED should change color exactly once per button press no matter how long the button is held down, and pressing the button repeatedly should cycle the LED through these four states: green, red, blue, and off.
 The order doesn't really matter, but it shouldn't change between cycles.

 Most of what you need has already been demonstrated in either `Blink.ino` or `Button.ino`, but you might need more information.
 Here's a tip: the C language uses the several logical operators.
 They are very useful!
 It is almost impossible to use if statements in more complicated situations without understanding logical operators well.
-Scan through the following table to see different examples of how logical expressions are evaluated in the C language.
+Scan through the following table to see different examples of how logical expressions are evaluated in the C language:

-* Add explanation of operator precedence.
-Add second table?

 | Expression | Evaluates As |
 |-|-|